‘Hunar Haat’ to return in September after COVID-19 break

+Atif Rasheed RT @naqvimukhtar: 'Hunar Haat' to return in September after Covid-19 break https://t.co/5wX0xpaLiq 2 minutes ago

-Harsh Pratap RT @the_hindu: ‘Hunar Haat’, the flagship initiative by the Minority Affairs Ministry to generate employment for master craftspeople, will… 1 minute ago
+Atif Rasheed RT @the_hindu: ‘Hunar Haat’, the flagship initiative by the Minority Affairs Ministry to generate employment for master craftspeople, will… 3 minutes ago

+Sanjoy Roy RT @ttindia: The initiative provides market and opportunity to master artisans and craftspeople from remote areas of the country. https://t… 39 minutes ago

 step phase news I've just posted a new blog: